Deuce McAllister

-Dulymus Jenod "Deuce" McAllister (born December 27, 1978) is an American former football running back who played eight seasons for the New Orleans Saints in the National Football League (NFL).
-He played college football for Ole Miss and was drafted by the Saints in the first round of the 2001 NFL Draft.
+Dulymus Jenod "Deuce" McAllister (born December 27, 1978) is an American former professional football player who was a running back for eight seasons with the New Orleans Saints in the National Football League (NFL).
+He played college football for the Ole Miss Rebels and was selected by the Saints in the first round of the 2001 NFL draft.
 McAllister was selected to two Pro Bowls in his career.

 McAllister is currently a color commentator for the Saints on radio flagship WWL (AM), having taken over from Hokie Gajan in June 2016, as well as for college football games on SEC Network.
 He also serves as an athletic consultant for St. Martin's Episcopal School.

 College career

 McAllister played college football for the University of Mississippi (Ole Miss).
 He had a record-breaking career for the Rebels.
 McAllister is the only player in the history of Ole Miss to record three seasons with at least 1,000 all-purpose yards.
-He finished his college career with Ole Miss records for carries (616), yards (3,060), rushing touchdowns (36), total touchdowns (41) points (246) and 100-yard games (13).
+He finished his college career with Ole Miss records for carries.